 South Korea DescriptionArchaeological evidence on the Korean Peninsula indicates that humans inhabited this land some 500,000 years ago.

 Gojoseon, the first Korean kingdom, was founded in 2333 BC by Dangun.
-They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty, and in its aftermath the Proto-Three Kingdoms emerged.
+They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty.
+In the aftermath the Proto-Three Kingdoms emerged.